 Step 5: Offer Free Valuable Content

 A great way to attract clients is by sharing your knowledge for free.
-This builds credibility and positions you as an expert.
+This builds credibility and positions you as an expert in your field.

 Ways to Provide Value:

-✔ Start a blog with helpful tips related to your field
+- Start a blog with helpful tips related to your niche

-✔ Make short YouTube or TikTok videos explaining concepts in your niche
+- Make short YouTube or TikTok videos explaining complex concepts in a simple way

-✔ Offer free resources, like templates or guides
+- Offer free resources, like templates or guides, to attract potential clients

 The more value you provide, the more likely clients will see you as a trusted authority.